eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-overview.md

 permalink: protocol-overview.html
 ---

-The Ditto Protocol defines a JSON based text protocol for communicating with **Digital Twins** and the actual physical devices they mirror.
+The Ditto Protocol defines a JSON based text protocol for communicating with **digital twins** and the actual physical devices they mirror.

-It defines several **commands** both the actual device and the **Digital Twin** are able to understand.
+It defines several **commands** both the actual device and the **digital twin** are able to understand.

 The communication pattern is defined by the Ditto protocol and shown in the next section.

 ## Communication pattern

-The typical communication pattern when interacting with a **Digital Twin** or the actual device using the Ditto Protocol is composed of multiple correlated Protocol messages.
+The typical communication pattern when interacting with a **digital twin** or the actual device using the Ditto Protocol is composed of multiple correlated Protocol messages.
 Therefore, each Protocol message contains a `correlation-id` which can be used to associate related Protocol messages.